-In this service area, a higher percentage of Al/ANs (41.1%) are obese compared with the general population (23.6%).
-This difference is statistically significant.
+Source: CDC, Behavioral Risk Factor Surveillance System The prevalence of obesity in this service area is 33.2% among Al/ANs and 26.2% in the general population.
 The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food or safe places to exercise.